Monk Fruit vs Stevia

 Stevia

-Stevia, extracted from the stevia rebaudiana plant, is another popular zero-calorie natural sweetener.
-Its sweet compounds, steviol glycosides, are much sweeter than sugar.
-While newer generations of stevia extracts have improved, some forms can still carry a slight licorice-like or bitter aftertast
+Stevia, extracted from the leaves of the Stevia rebaudiana plant, is another zero-calorie natural sweetener.
+Its primary sweet compounds, steviol glycosides (like Reb A and Reb M), are hundreds of times sweeter than sugar.

 Feature Comparison